Cheers to what we should talk about - A regenerative organization design towards a change within the Danish alcohol culture

 Abstract

-This thesis investigates how a design approach can reduce stigmatization around alcohol problems, encouraging more people to seek help.
-In Denmark, high alcohol consumption is culturally ingrained, leading to significant health, social and socioeconomic effects.
-With the use of Grounded Theory and insights from Process Theory and Political Programs, the research examines how various actors address the needs of people with alcohol problems and why current treatments fall short.
-Stigmatization is identified as a main barrier to seeking help, reinforced by medicalized language in public and academic discourse.
-This language creates a simplistic, negative perception of alcohol issues.
-The thesis proposes a new political program and a design game to create agency within organizations to improve their communication and outreach for the target group and public.
-By changing the language and understanding of alcohol’s impact, the aim is to create a more nuanced language of people with an alcohol problem and reflection on the intake of alcohol in the Danish population.
+This thesis explores how a design approach can reduce stigma around alcohol problems and encourage more people to seek help.
+In Denmark, alcohol use is deeply embedded in culture and has serious health, social, and economic consequences.
+Using Grounded Theory (a method that builds theory from data) and insights from process theory (how change unfolds) and political programs (policy and practice frameworks), the study examines how different actors address the needs of people with alcohol problems and why current treatments fall short.
+It identifies stigma as a main barrier to help-seeking, reinforced by medicalized language in public and academic debate that creates a simplified, negative view of alcohol issues.
+The thesis proposes a new political program and a design game to build agency within organizations, helping them improve communication and outreach to both the target group and the public.
+By changing language and how alcohol’s impact is understood, the aim is to foster a more nuanced way of talking about people with alcohol problems and to encourage reflection on alcohol consumption across the Danish population.